1 dead, 9 hurt in stampede at GloRilla concert in New York

 GloRilla, whose 2022 song “F.N.F.
 (Let’s Go)” with Hitkidd was nominated for a Grammy for best rap performance, tweeted that she was “praying everybody is ok.”

 It reopened after extensive renovations and began hosting concerts and other events in 2005.
-Smith said its main arena is meant to have a capacity of about 5,000 people, and the city fire marshal will work with police to determine whether that capacity was exceeded Sunday.
+Its main arena is meant to have a capacity of around 5,000 people, Smith said.
+The city’s fire marshal will work with police to determine whether that capacity was exceeded Sunday, he said.

-City officials said the facility underwent a physical fire safety inspection in December and was compliant with fire codes.

-The venue’s next scheduled show, a Saturday performance by the rapper A Boogie Wit Da Hoodie, has been canceled.
+Mayor Evans said it was too early to say whether the venue’s next scheduled show, a Saturday performance by the rapper A Boogie Wit Da Hoodie, would be allowed to take place.